sramitsharma/onpremdoc/frontend/README.md

-# React Documentation Portal (Frontend Mock)
+# Documentation Portal

-This is a production-style React app skeleton for an auto-wired documentation portal.
-It implements the UX, TOC, Prev/Next navigation, and a floating in-character assistant using frontend-only mock data.
-Later we can connect a real backend/registry.
+A React application for managing and displaying documentation with table of contents, navigation, and copyable code blocks.

-Important: This app currently uses mocks instead of a backend.
-All auto-scan behavior is simulated in src/mocks/mock.js.
+Important: This app uses mock data for demonstration.
+All document management is handled in src/mocks/mock.js.

-## How to add a new topic (now, with mocks)
+## How to add a new topic

-Follow these steps to add a new document to the portal during the mock phase:
+Follow these steps to add a new document to the portal:

 1) Open file: src/mocks/mock.js
 2) Locate the docsSeed array